jerickjoe111/launch-school/RB130/03_tools/glossary.md

 - `source`: the remote library where any Gems to be installed can be found (most usually, `https://rubyGems.org`).
 - `ruby`: tells what Ruby version we want the program to use.
-- `gem`: tells the gem name and the version we want the project to use (Note that each individual gem the project utilizes needs it's own `gem` statement.
-- plus an optional `~>` argument after the name of the game: for example `gem 'minitest', '~> 5.10'` means that we want a version of at least 5.10 of minitest, but prior to version 6.0.
+- `gem`: tells the gem name and the version we want the project to use (Note that each individual gem the project utilizes needs it's own `gem` statement (plus an optional `~>` argument after the name of the game: for example `gem 'minitest', '~> 5.10'` means that we want a version of at least 5.10 of minitest, but prior to version 6.0.)

-- `Gemspec`: statement that tells the `Gemfile` if a `Gemspec` file is available
+- `Gemspec`: a statement that tells the `Gemfile` if a `Gemspec` file is available

 For example: